-On view in the Meijer Gallery and Roberta Rubin Writers Room September 2022.
+Currently on view in the Meijer Gallery and Roberta Rubin Writers Room.

 From Dark Testament lead curator Keidrick Roy: